dockstore/dockstore-documentation/docs/getting-started/github-apps/snippet--installation.rst

 Ensuring sychronization
 ~~~~~~~~~~~~~~~~~~~~~~~

-Upon installing the GitHub App, Dockstore will find branches in your repository that contain a .dockstore.yml and attempt to register your workflows, tools, services, or notebooks.
+Upon installing the GitHub App, Dockstore will find branches in your repository that contain a .dockstore.yml and attempt to register your workflows, tools, services, and notebooks.
 There may be some cases where Dockstore is unable to find all branches containing a .dockstore.yml, for example, if the GitHub repository has many branches.

 If your workflow, tool, service, or notebook is not showing up on Dockstore after 5 minutes, push one *additional* commit to your repository.
-This helps make sure your workflows, tools, and services show up in Dockstore.
+This helps make sure your workflows, tools, services, and notebooks show up in Dockstore.